Airtura

 Through that process I fell in love with flying and I've now been a pilot for over five years.
 Over that time I found myself naturally helping friends and family understand their flights using the same FAA data, weather briefings, and operational insights that pilots rely on.
 Explaining what's happening, and why, consistently changes how they experience flying.

-Commercial pilot · California · Creator, Awaire
+Commercial pilot · California · Creator, Airtura

 FAQ